assafshocher/Linearizer/readme.md

-# Linearizer Project
+# Who Said Neural Networks Aren't Linear?
+The Linearizer Framework
+This repository provides the code implementation for the paper [“Who Said Neural Networks Aren’t Linear?”]() , which introduces the Linearizer Framework.
 ## Overview

 ![Linearizer Architecture](figs/the_linearizer.png)

-Neural networks are famously nonlinear, but linearity is defined relative to vector spaces f:X→Y. This project introduces **Linearizers**—architectures that sandwich a linear operator A between two invertible neural networks: f(x) = g⁻¹ᵧ(Agₓ(x)).
+Neural networks are famously **nonlinear**, but linearity is defined relative to vector spaces \(f: X → Y\).
+This project introduces **Linearizers** - architectures that sandwich a linear operator \(A\) between two **invertible** neural networks:

-This framework makes linear algebra tools (SVD, pseudo-inverse, projections) applicable to nonlinear mappings, enabling:
+f(x) = g⁻¹ᵧ(Agₓ(x)).

+This framework lets classic linear-algebra tools like **SVD**, **pseudoinverse**, and **projections**, operate on nonlinear mappings.

+**Applications enabled by the framework and showed in the paper:**
-- **One-Step Generation**: Collapse diffusion model sampling from hundreds of steps to one
+- **One-Step Generation:** Reduce diffusion sampling from hundreds of steps to a single linearized step.
-- **Style Transfer**: Modular artistic style transfer using linear transformations
+- **Style Transfer Interpolations:** Modular, controllable style transfer interpolations via linear transformations in the latent linear space.
-3. IGN - TODO

-We provide, in this repository, for all of these 3 applications full implementations.
+- **IGN:** *Coming soon / TODO.*

+We provide complete, runnable implementations for the listed applications in this repository.

 ## Project Structure